ERISA Experience You Can Rely On.

 MetLife uses a variety of medical professionals – nurses and doctors it employs and nurses and doctors employed by others to review your records.
 These nurses and doctors often “cherry-pick” your medical records – picking bits and pieces out of context to support the conclusion that you are capable of working.

 Sometimes MetLife will require that you attend an “independent medical examination” or a “functional capacity evaluation.”
-Often MetLife secretly surveils you while you are going to and from these examinations and on the days before and after these examinations – and then claim that because you can walk to your car, drive your car, and maybe fill it with gasoline, you are capable of working.
+Often, MetLife secretly surveils you while you are going to and from these examinations and on the days before and after these examinations – and then claims that because you can walk to your car, drive your car, and maybe fill it with gasoline, you are capable of working.